Combination Skin: How to Take Care of Skin That’s Part Dry, Part Oily

 Be careful when trying something new.

-Attempting to address your breakouts or get rid of excess oil can strip your dry areas of moisture, too.
+Attempting to can strip your dry areas of moisture, too.
 In the same way, moisturizing with heavy cream to relieve itching or flakiness can clog your pores and cause acne.
 Use products that address your skin’s issues while giving it what it needs.
 Case in point: POND’S Aloe Vera Jelly Moisturizer.
 Enriched with hydrating aloe vera and niacinamide, this moisturizer hydrates and brightens the skin.
 Its unique jelly formula is 100% oil-free and alcohol-free, making it perfect for combination skin.

 Apply skincare products selectively.